MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 #### **Parameters**
 - **componentId**: *string*

   The identifier of the component (e.g., 'minecraft:food') to retrieve.
 If no namespace prefix is specified, 'minecraft:' is assumed.
-If the component is not present on the item stack, undefined is returned.
+If the component is not present on the item stack or doesn't exist, undefined is returned.

 #### **Returns** [*ItemComponent*](ItemComponent.md) | *undefined*